Global Medical REIT: An Unwarranted Divergence From The Peers

 Its COVID-19 update goes like this:

-Following the recommendations from the Centers for Disease Control & Prevention (NASDAQ:CDC), OCOM has postponed all non-urgent elective surgeries, procedures, pre-admission testing and imaging studies.
-The safety of our patients, co-workers and providers is our top priority and we’re taking every precaution to minimize risk of exposure.
+Following the recommendations from the Centers for Disease Control & Prevention (CDC), OCOM has postponed all non-urgent elective surgeries, procedures, pre-admission testing and imaging studies.
+The safety of our patients, co-workers and providers is our top priority and we're taking every precaution to minimize risk of exposure.
 We look forward to serving you in the near future and will update our website as needed.

-This tenant might cause some headache for GMRE.
+This tenant might cause some headaches for GMRE.
 Currently, it is impossible to say whether the Company will continue to pay the rent, reschedule the payments or ask for a massive discount.

 Occupancy rates and lease expiration schedule bode well for GMRE